fredericaltorres/Jint.Ex/README.md

 * Building non blocking UI
     * Script are executed in a background thread with ability to access UI (forms and controls)
-* Abililty to build true asynchronous API
+* Abililty to build true C# asynchronous API interacting with JavaScript code
 * Ability to call setTimeout() and setInterval()

-Though Jint.Ex will use only 1 .NET background Thread and multiple Timers, only one piece of JavaScript will be executed at the same time.
+Regarding the execution of JavaScript code, only one piece of JavaScript will be executed at the same time (No multithreading execution)

 ## Phases